ConAltDelete/Bio-sim/docs/index.rst

 .. image:: biosim.png

 Every singel class in the heriacy gets used in the simulation along with its components.
+To add more we need to append to ``animal.py``

 Indices and tables
 ==================